-Pac-12 fall camp roundup: Oregon loses a receiver and other news from the first week of practice
+Pac-12 fall camp roundup: Mike Leach on cargo shorts, Oregon loses a receiver and more

 Starting tailback Joshua Kelley is listed as “day-to-day” with a knee injury, according to reports out of Westwood.

-While that seems innocuous enough given this early stage, the news strikes us as potentially significant for the longer term:
+While that seems innocuous enough given this early stage, the news strikes us as potentially significant for the longer term.
 Kelley rushed for 1,243 yards last season and is expected to carry a running game that must operate efficiently in order to relieve pressure on sophomore quarterback Dorian Thompson-Robinson.

 Chip Kelly downplayed the impact of the injury, and he would certainly know best.